 The final result also carries the full flavor profile of the underlying high-quality base used.
 It’s a better tasting and healthier product than the quickly made processed version.

-Some producers add sugar, but I tried to avoid those products by reading the label carefully.
-My favorite raspberry vinegar has no added sugar and is from the artisan Laurent Faure.
+Some producers add sugar, but I try to avoid those products by reading the label carefully.
+My favorite raspberry vinegar in France has no added sugar and is from the artisan Laurent Faure.

-Here’s my go-to recipe for a quick, easy and healthy starter to a weeknight dinner:
+Here’s my recipe using raspberry vinegar for a quick, easy and healthy starter to a weeknight dinner :

 Raw Mushroom and Parsley Salad with a Raspberry Vinaigrette:

 • Slice any mushrooms you like (I use the white or brown “Paris” mushrooms)

 • Separate the parsley leaves from the stems

 • Either add the parsley leaves whole (like small pieces of salad) to the mushrooms or chop them.

 • 1 TB Raspberry vinegar